 It becomes essential to get familiar with the best web form design practices and at least never make the silly mistakes:

 – Poor spacing between sections of the checkout page

 – Using uncertain error messages and input validations

 - Make it look safe and secure–

-Online shoppers are too much concerned about the safety of the details they share with the eCommerce sites.
-For this reason, alone many shoppers choose Guest checkout over registered checkout.
+Online shoppers are too concerned about the safety of the details they share with the eCommerce sites.
+For this reason, alone, many shoppers choose Guest checkout over registered checkout.

-This just about the personal information.
+This is just about personal information.
 Assume the situation when the concern includes the safety of the online transactions.
-Customers tend to shop with the sites which are secure and maintains the privacy of the users.
+Customers tend to shop with secure sites and maintain the privacy of the users.

 To acquire the confidence of customers in this regard, you can: